OctaByteInc/quran/README.md

 # ERRORS
-3. Surah and Edition must be root in Ayah
+1. Surah and Edition must be root in Ayah --- leave it